conestack/cone.app/docs/source/widgets.rst

 tile is shown.
 The children actions may rely on the selected items in the table.

-Context related actions ar placed in ``contextactions`` toolbar.
+Context related actions are placed in ``contextactions`` toolbar.
 Context related actions are e.g. the add dropdown, workflow transition dropdown or other custom actions performing a task on current model node.